 - With devolved administration in the UK, it is difficult to get comparable data across all four countries.

 - The need to move beyond formal records for below-the-radar activity, perhaps using ‘micro-mapping’ (you will find out more about this in the next activity).

 - If the data on the voluntary sector does not include all organisations, does this have an impact on government policy affecting voluntary and community organisations?

 Micro-mapping refers to measuring all organisational activity within very small areas such as a few streets.
 This type of approach is helpful if you want to uncover more about geographical differences.
 You could perhaps compare a few streets in several areas of a town or city, or compare the results of micro-mapping in towns across different regions or countries.
-Micro-mapping is a research method and the following activity is a further way of thinking about different types of data.
+Micro-mapping is a

 Activity 8 Assessing a street